 Yes, tipping in Mexico is pretty much customary.
 Particularly when you are in a tourist resort such as Tulum or Cancun, tipping will be expected in most instances and in pretty much all establishments.

 Don’t expect to have a service charge included in the price of a bill.
-Instead, you’ll leave the tip at the end of the meal at a table, or hand it directly to the driver at the end of a taxi ride.
+Instead, you’ll leave the tip at the end of the meal at a table or hand it directly to the driver at the end of a taxi ride.

-Do be careful, however, as sometimes service charge is added, or some waiters and other service staff may sneak it onto the bill even though it’s optional.
-At more fancy beach clubs, restaurants, and bars, service charge is usually already added to the final bill.
+Do be careful, however, as sometimes a service charge is added, or some waiters and other service staff may sneak it onto the bill even though it’s optional.

 In general, tips are in the form of a small number of coins handed over to gas attendants, a street food vendor, a grocery bagger, or even a tour guide (though that may be more than just a few coins).